Mercury-HPC/Mercury-HPC.github.io/documentation.md

 This function takes a user callback. `HG_Progress()` and `HG_Trigger()` need to be called in this case and the resulting address can be retrieved when the user callback is executed.
-Connection to the target may occur at this time, though that behavior is left upon the NA plugin implementation.
+Connection to the target may occur at this time, though that behavior is left upon the NA plugin implementation and protocol (which may or may not be connectionless).
 All addresses must then be freed using:

 {% highlight C %}